Latanoprost: Open-angle glaucoma

-In people with ocular hypertension (IOP ≥21 mm Hg) including open-angle glaucoma, treatment with latanoprost reduced IOP levels by 22 to 39% over 1 to 12 months' treatment.
+In people with ocular hypertension (IOP ≥21 mm Hg) including open-angle glaucoma, treatment with latanoprost reduced IOP levels by 22-39% over 1 to 12 months' treatment.
 Latanoprost is more effective than timolol 0.5% twice daily in 3 of 4 large (n = 163 to 267) randomised, double-blind trials.
 Latanoprost demonstrated a stable long-term IOP-lowering effect in 1- or 2-year continuations of these trials, with no sign of diminishing effect during prolonged treatment.

 Meta-analysis suggests that latanoprost is more effective than timolol in lowering intraocular pressure (IOP).
 However, it often causes iris pigmentation.
 While current evidence suggests that this pigmentation is benign, careful lifetime evaluation of patients is still justified.

 Closed-angle glaucoma

 People who had elevated IOP despite iridotomy and/or iridectomy (including people of Asian descent), latanoprost was significantly more effective than timolol in two double-blind, monotherapy trials (8.2 and 8.8 mm Hg vs 5.2 and 5.7 mm Hg for latanoprost vs timolol at 12 and 2 weeks, respectively).